-I went to church with my hilarious parents Sunday.
-After the service I said “so where do you want to go to lunch?”
+After attending church with my parents the inevitable question came: “so where do you want to go to lunch?”
 My dad replied “Let’s go to that restaurant in North Carolina!”

-The Olde Salty restaurant in Carolina Beach, N.C. made national headlines last week with their “Screaming Children Will NOT Be Tolerated!” policy.
+The Olde Salty restaurant in Carolina Beach, N.C. made national headlines a few years ago with their “Screaming Children Will NOT Be Tolerated!” policy.
 It’s been a joke with me and my friends for the past few years – a trip to a restaurant is not complete until we hear a bawling brat.

 All this, of course, begs the question: should children be allowed in the worship service?